-The lobby Starbucks serve same menu so no real difference there.
+The lobby Starbucks serves the same menu so no real difference there.
 Though menus do change, most, if not all, the items at Beach Break Café at Surfside are also served at Pier 8 Market at Dockside in some form.
 Pier 8 Market had several additional items, like their fried chicken/waffles at their more spacious food court.
 It is worth noting that Pier 8 at Dockside will have more variety but also slightly more expensive items.
-Surfside food court currently has no entrée over $10.
-The price point is better at Surfside but generally the quality is a bit lower.
+The price point is better at Surfside but generally, the quality is a bit lower.

-Room design whether a standard room or suite are similar.
-There are conflicting reports about low quality in-room towels and the “thinness” of walls between two hotels.
+Room design, whether a standard room or suite, is similar.
+There are conflicting reports about low-quality in-room towels and the “thinness” of walls between the two hotels.
 As far as I can tell at this point, these differences vary within each hotel so no real determining factor for your decision.
 However, a likely exasperation with Dockside rooms is the “energy saving” key card slot beside the door for lights to work.
-You will need to put your room card, or a similar size item like a business card, to enable to light to work fully.
+You will need to put your room card, or a similar size item like a business card, to enable the light to work fully.

 The Surfside version is considered slightly better but not something to base your decision upon in my opinion.